amplifying-fsharp/fsharplang/spec/types-and-type-constraints.md

 typar : not struct
 ```

-During constraint solving (see §14.5), the constraint `type : not struct` is met if `type` is a reference type.
+During constraint solving (see [§14.5](inference-procedures.md#constraint-solving)), the constraint `type : not struct` is met if `type` is a reference type.

-> [!NOTE]
->This constraint form exists primarily to provide the full set of constraints that CLI
+> Note: This constraint form exists primarily to provide the full set of constraints that CLI implementations allow.
->implementations allow.
 It is rarely used in F# programming.

-### 5.2.7 Enumeration Constraints
+### Enumeration Constraints

 An `explicit enumeration constraint` has the following form: